cmacdougald/GAME2338/gamecritiquetemplate.md

 ## Synopsis

-Game premise or short one to two sentence overview
+Game premise or short one to two sentence overview.

 ## Game Play Summary